Human Society & its Environment

 Can we learn from past mistakes?
 Have we learnt anything yet?

 If these questions interest you and they should – you need to choose an HSIE subject (or 2 or 3!)

-Modern History, Ancient History, Aboriginal Studies, Geography, Business Studies, Legal Studies, The Law and You, Commerce, Studies of Religion, Society and Culture, Australian History, Australian Geography
+Modern History, Ancient History, Aboriginal Studies, Geography, Business Studies, Legal Studies, The Law and You, History and Geography Through Film, Commerce, Studies of Religion, Society and Culture, History & Geography Stage 4 & 5.

 HSIE (Human Society in its Environment) is one of the Key Learning Areas (KLAs) that all students must study in Stage 4 and Stage 5.
 HSIE is significant and important as it covers issues of interest to all of our futures.
 Learning and understanding our past allows us to make considered and responsible decisions for a sustainable future.